 From yoga to weight training or even dance classes, you can find and stream just about any type of workout online.
 There are several companies that offer memberships to access live video classes or pre-recorded programs on-demand.
 But if you are subscribed to a streaming service, you might already have access to fitness videos at no additional cost.

 For example, a variety of workout videos are included with an Amazon Prime membership.
-You can also add fitness channels to your Prime membership such as FitFusion, which costs $6.99 a month, or you can even buy individual workout videos.
+You can also add fitness channels to your Prime membership such as FitFusion, which costs $6.99 a month (after a free 7-day trial period), or you can even buy individual workout videos.

-Netflix recently released a few Nike Training Club workout videos for all members to stream, and the company plans to roll out more than 90 fitness videos this year.
+Netflix recently released Nike Training Club workout videos for all members to stream.
 You can take advantage of their new home workout videos at no additional cost to you if you’re already subscribed.